 What to Expect at Your Provider's Office

 If you have symptoms associated with PMS, see your health care provider.
-Your doctor can help make a diagnosis and find a treatment or combination of therapies that may work best for you.
+Your provider can help make a diagnosis and find a treatment or combination of therapies that may work best for you.

-You'll need to chart your symptoms and their severity daily for 1 - 2 months.
+You will need to chart your symptoms and their severity daily for 1 to 2 months.
 Your provider will take a detailed history of symptoms, do a physical and gynecologic examination to rule out other medical conditions, and perform a psychosocial evaluation.
 Laboratory and imaging studies may be used to rule out other conditions.

-Reducing stress, increasing exercise, and making dietary changes around the time of menstruation can prevent PMS symptoms from worsening.
-Several studies show that women who exercise report less breast tenderness, fluid retention, personal stress, anxiety, and depression than those who don't exercise.
+Reducing stress, increasing exercise, and making dietary changes around the time of menstruation may prevent PMS symptoms from worsening.
+Supplementing the diet with certain vitamins and minerals, including calcium, vitamin B6, vitamin D, Omega-3 fatty acids, and others, may also help.
+Several studies show that women who exercise report less breast tenderness, fluid retention, personal stress, anxiety, and depression than those who do not exercise.

 Preventive measures and, in some cases, drug therapy, are most often used for treating PMS.